jcollado/pr-tagger/README.md

 ## Command line options

-- `-u/--user [user]`: GitHub user
+- `-o/--owner [user]`: GitHub user
 - `-p/--project [project]`: GitHub project

-GitHub user and project name fields are extracted from the `package.json` file found in the same directory where the script is invoked.
+GitHub repository owner and project name fields are extracted from the `package.json` file found in the same directory where the script is invoked.
 In particular, it's extracted from the `repository.url` field if `repository.type` is set to `git`.
 If the `package.json` file is not found or the parsing code fails (please open a new [issue](https://github.com/jcollado/pr-tagger/issues/new) if that happens), then it's still possible to use these flags to set the parameters manually.

+- `-a/--access-token [token]`: GitHub access token
+- `-u/--user [user]`: GitHub user

+GiHub access token and user to access the repository content and be able to write comments in pull requests.
+By default, if no token is explicitly passed, the user will be prompted to enter GitHub user and password the first time to persist it to a file that will be used in the future.

 - `-t/--tag [tag]`: Git tag